hannnwang/Ageo-codes/README.md

 2) Code verifying the 1D algorithm, which corresponds to section 3.3 in paper.
 The corresponding main program: practise_Cphit_from_Cpsit_noise.m

 I'm using Matlab 2019a for these codes.
-All the programs can be run within minutes at a reasonably good laptop.
+All the programs can be run within minutes on a reasonably good laptop.
 PLEASE do not hesitate to contact me if you are confused about anything.
 (Email: hannnwangus@gmail.com)

 Han, 2019/10/21.